Busà Photography/MomentOpen/Getty Images

-Moving air also helps evaporate the sweat from your skin, says Paul Scheckel, an energy efficiency consultant in Montpelier, Vt., and author of "The Home Energy Diet."
+Moving air also helps evaporate the sweat from your skin, says Paul Scheckel, an energy-efficiency consultant in Calais, Vermont., and author of "The Home Energy Diet."

 "Evaporational cooling is an incredibly efficient process for removing heat, and our bodies do it all by themselves.
 A little help can increase the cooling effect," Scheckel says.